jyeharry/pacman/README.md

 npm run pacman
 ```

-The user is then presented with a list of several commands to choose from.
+The user is then presented with a list of commands to choose from.
 The user can use the arrow keys or vim keys ('j' and 'k') to cycle through the list of commands, then press 'Enter' to select one.

 ## Commands

-- PLACE: takes three arguments; x coordinate, y coordinate and direction.
+- **PLACE**: takes three arguments; x coordinate, y coordinate and direction.
-- MOVE: moves Pacman forward one space.
+- **MOVE**: moves Pacman forward one space.
-- LEFT: turns Pacman left 90º.
+- **LEFT**: turns Pacman left 90º.
-- RIGHT: turns Pacman right 90º.
+- **RIGHT**: turns Pacman right 90º.
-- REPORT: logs Pacmans position in the formate 'x, y, DIRECTION'.
+- **REPORT**: logs Pacmans position in the formate 'x, y, DIRECTION'.
-- EXIT: exits the app.
+- **EXIT**: exits the app.

 ## Testing